 In the Eastern (Orthodox and Oriental) churches, it is known as the Feast of Theophany (God Manifest), commemorating Jesus’ baptism with the attendant appearance of the Holy Spirit as a dove and the voice of God the Father.
 This story is recounted in all four Gospels of the New Testament.
 This date is also tied to Jesus’ miracle of changing the water to wine at the Wedding at Cana in the Gospel of John, Chapter 2.

-So, the 12 Days of Christmas don’t end at Christmas, Advent does.
-Instead, the 12 days start with Christmas, and end with Epiphany, these 12 days sometimes called Christmastide.
+So, the 12 Days of Christmas don’t end at Christmas; Advent does.
+Instead, the 12 days start with Christmas and end with Epiphany.
+These 12 days are sometimes called Christmastide.
 The subsequent “season” of Epiphany lasts from January 6 through the day before Lent.
-Some Latin American and European cultures extend this season to February 2, or Candlemas.
+Some Latin American and European cultures extend this season to February 2 or Candlemas.

-Epiphany is a Greek word that means manifestation, appearance, or showing forth.
-Historically, Epiphany began in the eastern Church as the celebration of the nativity of Jesus Christ.
 As the celebration of Christmas spread eastward, Epiphany changed to its present meaning.
+It is sometimes called the Feast of Lights.
 It is ironic that in years when Chanukah overlaps Christmastide, that Epiphany is so close to Chanukah.
-We recall that the villain in the Chanukah history was Antiochus Epiphanes IV, or “Antiochus, God made manifest.”
+We recall that the villain in the Chanukah narrative was Antiochus Epiphanes IV, or “Antiochus, God made manifest.”

-January 5 is Paramony, the Eve of the Feast of Epiphany, paralleling the December 24 Feast of Christmas Eve.
+January 5 is Paramony, also known as the Forefeast of Theophany, the Eve of the Feast of Epiphany, paralleling the December 24 Feast of Christmas Eve.